 The Chase Sapphire Reserve® and Chase Sapphire Preferred® Card are two of the best travel cards available, thanks to the valuable Chase Ultimate Rewards points they earn, the travel protections they offer, and their valuable travel credits, which reset annually.
 Those earnings and benefits are often considered best in class for high-fee and low-fee travel credit cards, respectively.

-However, The Platinum Card® from American Express beats Chase—by far—as the best credit card for airport lounge access, thanks mainly to Amex’s collection of highly coveted Centurion Lounges.
-To up its lounge game—and in the spirit of competition—Chase announced in June 2021 plans for its own collection of branded airport lounges.
-One year later, details are finally emerging on the arrival of those Chase airport lounges—dubbed Chase Sapphire Lounge by the Club.
-Here’s what we know so far about how many lounges will open (and where), plus cardholder accessibility.
+However, the Platinum Card® from American Express beats Chase—by far—as the best credit card for airport lounge access, thanks mainly to Amex’s collection of highly coveted Centurion Lounges.
+To up its lounge game—and in the spirit of competition—Chase announced in June 2021 plans for its own collection of branded airport lounges, accessible to Reserve cardholders.
+One year later, details began to emerge on the arrival of those Chase airport lounges—dubbed Chase Sapphire Lounge by the Club.
+In October 2022, the first Chase Sapphire Lounge opened in Hong Kong.
+Then the smaller-scale Chase Sapphire Terrace at Austin airport opened in March 2023, followed by the first full Chase Sapphire Lounge in the United States at Boston Logan International Airport in May.
+Here, details on these new Chase-branded lounges, plans for future ones (including where they’ll open), plus cardholder accessibility.

-We do know with certainty that Chase plans to open at least nine airport lounges.
-It has revealed the locations of six so far.
+We do know with certainty that Chase plans to open at least seven more airport lounges.
+It has revealed the locations of five more so far.
 They are:

-- Hong Kong (HKG), located in Terminal 1
+- Dallas/Fort Worth (DFW), located in Terminal D

 - Las Vegas (LAS), located in Terminal 1, C Gates